nh-server/switch-guide/docs/homebrew/ldn_mitm.md

 ## Troubleshooting
 ### My Switch crashes on boot after I installed ldn_mitm!:

-**Cause:** If your Switch crashes with Error `std::abort (0xFFE)` and Title ID `4200000000000010`, you're using a version of ldn_mitm that's incompatible with your Atmosphere version.
-The expected Atmosphere version is mentioned on each release page of an ldn_mitm release.
+**Cause:** If your Switch crashes with Error `std::abort (0xFFE)` and Title ID `4200000000000010`, you're using a version of ldn_mitm that's incompatible with your Atmosphère version.
+The expected Atmosphère version is mentioned on each release page of an ldn_mitm release.

 ### ldn_mitm isn't working!:

 Assuming you've followed the installation instructions successfully, this is probably due to the archive bit being set on one or more folders/files on your microSD card.
 This is usually the result of copying files to a microSD card via a Mac.
-If you are experiencing this issue, try running the archive bit fixer utility via Hekate for all files.
+If you are experiencing this issue, try running the archive bit fixer utility via hekate for all files.

-This can be done by booting into Hekate and going to `Tools` > `Arch bit • RCM Touch • Pkg1/2` > `Fix Archive Bit`.
+This can be done by booting into hekate and going to `Tools` > `Arch bit • RCM Touch • Pkg1/2` > `Fix Archive Bit`.